alwaysAn0n/cashshufflejs-web/README.md

 # cashshufflejs-web

 A javascript Cashshuffle client for use in front-end web applications and the browser.
+This library is based on the excellent CashShuffle work by https://github.com/clifordsymack/ .

 **WARNING**
-This client is a work in progress and currently does not shuffle any coins.
-It only supplies a "dummy class" that mimicks the functionality that the completed version will provide.
-This is being provided to allow cashshuffle web-app developers to start building their integrations while the final version of this library is being completed.
+This client is in early alpha release.
+Beware!
 Comments, suggestions, and pull requests are very much welcome!

 ### Usage

 ```

-var myClient = new ShuffleClient({
+const myClient = new ShuffleClient({
   coins: [
     {
       cashAddress: 'bitcoincash:qr7u5383gw5ckyls29mlpralgj23w4pgvc7rp7kphs',